Njengah/mpesa-display-widget/readme.txt

 # MPesa Till or Paybill Display Widget

+A widget plugin for WordPress or WooCommerce that seamlessly displays the MPesa Till or Paybill number on your website.
+Easily configure and showcase your payment details with this user-friendly solution.
 Display the MPesa Till or Paybill number on your WordPress or WooCommerce website with ease using this widget plugin.

 ## Description